ParahDime/Snakes_and_Ladders/README.md

 Rules.txt includes the rules for the game.
 Players take it in turns to automatically move around a board until one player wins.

 Board.txt

 First value - Board size

-Other values - start + end points of any movement on the board.
+Other values within the file that have 2 values per line refer to the snakes, or ladders When a player lands on the first tile, they will then be moved to the second tile

 Rules.txt
-First value - Players on the boar
-Second value - Number of dice used
-Third value - Game mode.
+First value - Players that are used within the game Second value - Number of dice used.
+Dice are 6 sided Third value - Game mode.
 0 for normal rules (snakes and ladders, 100 and over = win) 1 for cruel (all snakes, exactly 100 = win.
 Over 100 = move back X spaces over)

-Ensure when editing the files for play that it matches the above config, especially for Rules.txt